 Limited stocks send a powerful signal to people that not only are your designs great, which is why you’re selling out quickly but also that they have the chance to own something unique that not many people have.

-You can perform market research on your target audience to see this is a profitable business idea.
+You can perform market research on your target audience to see if this is a profitable business idea.

 All things considered

-A Print on Demand business has its fair share of pitfalls but can be profitable if you do it right.
+A print-on-demand business has its fair share of pitfalls but can be profitable if you do it right.
 Find your niche and something you are passionate about and start selling.
 You have less at stake compared to a regular business, so it is worth a shot.